 Create a habit of reading at least 1-2 relevant research articles per week.
 But don’t just read them — take notes as well.
 You don’t need to summarize the whole piece.
 Just jot down the information that is interesting and relevant for you.

 Ideally, reformulate the original text using your own words.
-But when you come across a particularly clear & accurate passage, you can retype it — with quotation marks — into your notes.
+But when you come across a particularly clear and accurate passage, you can retype it — with quotation marks — into your notes.
 But don’t be lazy and refrain from copy&paste.
 You learn much more when you type it yourself.

-Reading a lot & taking notes helps you build a rich vocabulary for writing your own scientific texts.
+Reading a lot and taking notes helps you build a rich vocabulary for writing your own scientific texts.
 Moreover, you will “assimilate” the writing conventions of your field, so your manuscripts will be easier to understand for your readers.

 2. Write a lot

 Here I don’t mean writing manuscripts and other public pieces.
 That could be stressful and painful, especially for beginning researchers.
 Write low-stake, private texts — but do so daily.
 If you object that you don’t have time for that: as little as 10 minutes per day will bring visible results soon.

 So what exactly should you write about?
 Well, write about your research, ideally.
 Wet-lab scientists have a laboratory notebook, where they describe their experiments, including the background information and interpretations.

 A similar tool — the research journal — is useful for every scientist.
 That’s a place to elaborate on your ideas, develop arguments, describe your findings, try to understand the failed attempts, plan future work, etc. Also notes from meetings, seminars, and papers belong here.

 The most important thing is to focus on the content: you are, after all, creating valuable documentation of your work.
 So do not obsess with the form and the language.
 Use the freewriting technique and write with ease and joy.
 This allows your writing skills to develop casually, without any particular effort.